victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

  - `fine()` method 'loads' image that consists of one hundred pixels with a value of `{0x12,0x12,0x12}` and finds the maximum among them.
  - `problematic()` method loads similar image and clamps every pixel's component to the maximum value of 0xFF and ensures that no pixels deviate from the 0x12 pattern.

-I believe that the reader can solve both mathematical problems mentally, but the thing is the provided code can't:[^fixed-in-cpp23]
+I believe that the reader can solve both mathematical problems mentally, but the thing is the provided code can't until the C++23:[^fixed-in-cpp23]
 [^fixed-in-cpp23]: Temporaries in the range-based for will be fixed in C++23, see the _Temporary range expression_ chapter [in the range-based for documentation](https://en.cppreference.com/w/cpp/language/range-for).
 However, `const Bar& lvalue = foo().bar();` still has the same pitfall.

 {{< highlight shell >}}Program returned: 139